ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 will be less than 100%.

 The user can then pick a rate of duplication between 0 and 100% **for each of the two categories of simulants**.
+We will set a default duplication rate of 2% for simulants under 18 and not in GQ, and a default duplication rate of 5% for simulants under 24 and in college GQ.
-A default duplication rate of 5% will be selected for each of the two categories of simulants.
-That is, each simulant under 24 is duplicated at a guardian's household with default probability 0.05, and there should be two user parameters for overriding this probability, one for each simulant category.
+That is, each simulant under 18 and not in GQ is duplicated at a guardian's household with default probability 0.02, and each simulant under 24 in college GQ is duplicated at a guardian's household with default probability 0.05.
+There should be two user parameters for overriding these probabilities, one for each simulant category.

 If the user selects a duplication rate that is higher than the calculated maximum rate in the sim, a warning should be issued explaining that the selected rate is greater than the maximum available, and the actual rate of duplication